 Our Analysis and Test Results

-While we may not recommend this box to our adventurous friends looking for long-term gear storage for their every weekend trips, we might recommend this to our parents who are looking for a little extra room for their occasional vacation.
-Its simplicity could be frustrating if used on a daily basis, but if you're on a tight budget or don't plan on using your cargo box all the time, we think the SportRack is a great choice, especially when compared to similar boxes in its price range.
+While we may not recommend this box to our adventurous friends looking for long-term gear storage for their every-weekend trips, we might recommend this to our parents who are looking for a little extra room for their occasional vacation.
+Its simplicity could be frustrating if used daily, but if you're on a tighter budget or don't plan on using your cargo box all the time, we think the SportRack Vista XL is a great choice, especially when compared to similar boxes in its price range.

 Ease of Use

 For this metric, we picked the three most important criteria: assembly, installation, and opening/closing.
 The Vista XL scored major points because it comes fully assembled, has a relatively straightforward installation, and includes a user-friendly lock and handle.

 The Vista XL comes ready to mount right out of the box, saving loads of time and energy.
 This box uses a U-bolt mounting system and is impressively easy to understand and install.
 While it takes a bit longer to do than the more advanced mounting systems of the expensive Yakima and Thule boxes, the installation of this box is pretty painless.
 We wouldn't want to take it on and off every day, but for more occasional use, it's fine.